vtex/ux-writing/docs/intro.md

 ## What UX Writing is not

 UX Writing is not the same as creating content for blogs, social media, or documentation.
 Likewise, this styleguide is not a general guide for copywriting.
-It is specifically for microcopy that is seen on our VTEX platform's UI.
+It is specifically for microcopy that is seen on our VTEX platform's UI, or APIs that developers interact with.

 ## Why follow UX Writing guidelines